 When it comes to telling a story using the analytics data you collected, you’ll want to rely on qualitative research.
 Qualitative methodologies like conducting user testing, cataloging session recordings, analyzing eye-tracking heatmaps, and designing open format surveys are all important aspects of conducting thorough qualitative research.
 While the data can show you where your potential customers are dropping off, qualitative methods will tell you why that’s happening.

-Based on the pain points you identified in your quantitative and qualitative research, it’s time to begin ideating what you might want to start testing on your site to optimise the customer journey.
+Based on the pain points you identified in your quantitative and qualitative research, it’s time to begin ideating what you might want to start testing on your site to optimize the customer journey.
 After looking through the data you’ve compiled, you’ll begin to spot patterns and trends in user behavior.

 Your research will illuminate the specific points on your site that are hindering your conversion rate.
 Choose one of them to investigate further.
 What could you do to free up the flow of visitors at that point in the customer journey?
 Where would the metrics you’re observing need to be before you consider the effort successful?
 How can you achieve those metrics?